SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** Read both `TCBn.CCMPL` and `TCBn.CCMPH`.

-**megaTinyCore note:** Only impacts users who reconfigure a Type B timer for input capture and tried to read only the low byte of CCMP; impact on someone who tried that would be severe if workaround above not used.
-Manually clearing the interrupt flag should also work.
+**megaTinyCore note:** Only impacts users who reconfigure a Type B timer for input capture, but only cares about the low byte, not the high byte, and doesn't immediately recognize that when running into the bug that the interrupt flag isn't getting cleared and clear it manually (which is the most obvious cause and something to check first whenever sketch activity nearly hangs as soon as an interrupt is triggered, especially if it's only "nearly" hung).
+In addition to the suggested workaround of reading both bytes, you can also just manually clear the interrupt flag.
+Under typical conditions, whether you readthe second byte or manually clear the flag will have the same run time - but manually clearing it will typically take 3 extra words of flash, while reading it will only take 1. `uint8_t val=TCBn.CCMP`will generate correct code.

 #### TCB Input Capture Frequency and Pulse-Width Measurement Mode Not Working with Prescaled
 Clock The TCB Input Capture Frequency and Pulse-Width Measurement mode may lock to Freeze state if CLKSEL in